mkoslacz/mkoslacz.github.io-old/_drafts/2017-02-08-moviper--the-android-viper-library.markdown

 ![Let's put our nice data class to the separate package.]({{ site.url }}/assets/LoginBundleLocation.png){:.center-image}
 *Let's put our nice data class to the separate package.*{: style="text-align: center; display: block;"}

 As you can see, Presenter has no interface here.
 Now we get to the Passive word from the used Moviper screen flavor.
 Passive Viper means that View has no idea about Presenter attached to it.
 Actually you can access presenter from view using `presenter` property / `getPresenter()` method, but in this flavor it will be just plain ViperPresenter, so you won't have an access to your actual presenter methods.
-View communicates with presenter through event streams exposed through view interface to which preseter subscribes when attaching to the view.
+View communicates with presenter through event streams exposed through view interface to which presenter subscribes when attaching to the view.
 Interactor and Routing are, let's say, Preseters "tools", presenter delegates work to them and receives results using Observables.
 That said, there is no component that calls Presenters methods, so there is no need to make it implement any interface.

+# Presenter

 Ok, so let's begin implementing the Presenter.
 Let's check out what do we have there already.